-Bay Area WDB is a 45 member board with representation from business leaders, educators, economic development, and community programs with three major goals:
+Bay Area WDB is a 45 member Board of Directors representing business leaders, educators, economic development, and community programs with three major goals:

 - Development of regional strategies to match workers skills with employer needs.

-- Provision of training services to dislocated workers, unskilled adults, and at-risk youth.
+- Provision of training services to dislocated workers, adults, and at-risk youth.

 - Oversight and quality improvement of the regional job center system.